 How does Google know this?

-If users keep on searching for further information, after they receive information from the knowledge graph, that’s a sign that the knowledge graph information may be incomplete or incorrect.
+If users keep on searching for further information after receiving information from the knowledge graph, that’s a sign that the knowledge graph information may be incomplete or incorrect.

 A [Country] schema might have entity information attached to it that says that population information for all counties should be updated monthly.
 This might be hard to check upon without built-in instructions in the schema to update on that interval.

-Regardless of whether user data or an update schedule might be used to improve a knowledge base answer, the method of updating is the same:
+Regardless of whether user data or an updated schedule might be used to improve a knowledge base answer, the method of updating is the same: